yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 - Lower network latency.
 Traffic uses only internal addresses, which provides lower latency than connectivity that uses external addresses.
 - Better security.
 Your services are never exposed to the public Internet.
 - Lower data transfer costs.
 By staying in the provider's network, you won't have any Internet data transfer traffic.
-(Same region and cross region overages may still apply.
+(Same region and cross region costs may still apply.
 Refer to [Data transfer costs](../../../cloud-admin/cloud-billing-costs/#data-transfer-costs).)

 ## Pricing